Primordial black holes and secondary gravitational waves from inflationary model with a non-canonical kinetic term: Higgs model

-with $\mu_c=9\delta_c/4$.
-Combining Eq. \eqref{fpbheq1} and Eq. \eqref{pbh:beta}, and using the numerical results of the power spectra of the models in Table \ref{higgst1} and Fig. \ref{pr:higgs}, we obtain the abundance of PBHs for the corresponding models, and the results are shown in Fig. \ref{higgs:fpbh}.
+with $\mu_c=9\delta_c/2\sqrt{2}$ and the threshold of the density perturbation for the PBH formation $\delta_c=0.4$ \cite{Musco:2012au,Harada:2013epa,Tada:2019amh,Escriva:2019phb,Yoo:2020lmg}.
+The value of $\delta_c$ may become larger by a factor of two if the non linearities between the Gaussian curvature perturbation and the density contrast and the nonlinear effects arising at horizon crossing are considered \cite{Musco:2018rwt,Musco:2020jjb}.
+Furthermore, the abundance of PBHs depends on the shape and non-Gaussianity of $\mathcal{P}_{\zeta}$ and nonlinear statistics need to be taken into account \cite{Atal:2018neu,Germani:2018jgr,Germani:2019zez}.
+It was shown in Ref. \cite{Zhang:2020uek} that non-Gaussianities of Higgs fluctuations are small at both the CMB and peak scales, so the effect of non-Gaussianities in the model is negligible.
+Combining Eq. \eqref{fpbheq1} and Eq. \eqref{pbh:beta}, and using the numerical results of the power spectra for the models in Table \ref{higgst1} and Fig. \ref{pr:higgs}, we obtain the abundance of PBHs for the corresponding models, and the results are shown in Fig. \ref{higgs:fpbh}.
 The mass scale and the peak abundance of PBHs are shown in Table \ref{higgst2}.

-From Figs. \ref{pr:higgs} and \ref{higgs:fpbh}, we see that different peak scales correspond to different masses of PBHs.
+From Figs. \ref{pr:higgs} and \ref{higgs:fpbh}, we see that different peak scales correspond to different peak masses of PBHs.
 A broad peak in the primordial scalar power spectrum produces a broad peak in $Y_\text{PBH}$.
-The models with the label ``w" produce PBHs with the mass around $10^{-14}-10^{-12} M_{\odot}$, the models with the label ``e" produce PBHs with the earth's mass, the models with the label ``s" produce PBHs with the stellar mass.
-The PBHs with masses around $10^{-14}-10^{-12} M_{\odot}$ almost make up all the DM and the peak abundance of them are about $Y_\text{PBH}^\text{peak}\approx 1$.
+The models with the label ``w" produce PBHs with the mass around $10^{-14}-10^{-12} M_{\odot}$, the models with the label ``e" produce PBHs with the Earth's mass, the models with the label ``s" produce PBHs with the stellar mass.
+The PBHs with masses around $10^{-14}-10^{-12} M_{\odot}$ almost make up all the DM and the peak abundances of them are about $Y_\text{PBH}^\text{peak}\approx 1$.
 Therefore, the Higgs field not only drives inflation but also explains DM.
 In our models H11e, H12e, H21e and H22e, we successfully produce PBHs with the mass around $\mathcal{O}(1)M_{\oplus}$ which could be used to explain the origin of the Planet 9.
 PBHs with the stellar mass which explain the LIGO events are also produced in the Higgs model.